-Supermarkets' reporting shows the highest share of plant-based protein sale is by far at Ekoplaza, namely 72 per cent (see figure 5).
+Supermarkets' reporting shows the highest share of plant-based protein sale is at Albert Heijn and Ekoplaza (see figure 5).
 The figure above also shows that supermarkets set a target to reduce the share of animal protein in sales.
-Whereas Aldi, Dirk, Jumbo, Lidl and Plus aim for a 50/50 animal/plant-based ratio in 2030, Albert Heijn is more ambitious and sets the target to achieve a 40/60 ratio in 2030.
+Whereas Aldi, Dirk, Ekoplaza, Jumbo, Lidl and Plus aim for a 50/50 animal/plant-based ratio in 2030, Albert Heijn is more ambitious and sets the target to achieve a 40/60 ratio in 2030.